hapax/hapax.github.io/_posts/2017-12-14-provability.md

  There are uncountably many such embedding functions.
 A sentence $A$ of provability logic is *always provable* if $* A$ is a theorem of PA for any embedding $* $.
  Provability logic is *sound* with  respect to the semantics of PA if every theorem of provability logic is always provable.
-This, in turns out, isn't too hard to show (details in Boolos).
+This, it turns out, isn't too hard to show (for details see Boolos).

 *Arithmetic Completeness* is the much less trivial assertion that *every* modal sentence which is always provable is a theorem of provability logic.
 In other words, any provable statement you make about provability in PA, *within PA itself*, is mapped onto a corresponding statement in provability logic.
 This was demonstrated by Solovay in 1976.
 It is essential; without it, provability logic might only capture of fragment of the provability behaviour of PA, but as it turns out, all you need is Löb.